-- Arrange your class into groups and play the 'Orange Trading Game' (download the PDF from the Traidcraft link at the bottom of the page).
+- Arrange your class into groups and play the 'Orange Trading Game' (download the PDF from the Traidcraft website - see Supporting Links).

 Forever Fish- KS3 Design & Technology: Cooking and Nutrition

-NB: check packages or look online if your food doesn't come packaged (or see Related Links below).
+NB: check packages or look online if your food doesn't come packaged (or see Supporting Links).